xubingyue/avocadodb/Documentation/Books/stash/CollectionsAndDocuments.md

 *_query* is a short-cut for *_createStatement* and *execute*.
 We will come back to these functions when we talk about cursors.

-ArangoDB's Front-End
+AvocadoDB's Front-End
 --------------------

-The ArangoDB server has a graphical front-end, which allows you to inspect the current state of the server from within your browser.
+The AvocadoDB server has a graphical front-end, which allows you to inspect the current state of the server from within your browser.
 You can use the front-end using the following URL: